facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 ## Running Remotely from Quest Headset

+If the application works correctly from the Unity Editor, you may now deploy it to a Quest headset.

 1. Quest is an Android device.
 In the Unity editor, go to `Build Settings`.
 From the platform list, select `Android`, then `Switch Platform`.
 2. Plug your Quest to your machine via USB.
    * A popup will show up in your Quest headset to authorize the computer.
 3. Still in `Build Settings`, refresh the device list, then look for your specific Quest device in the dropdown menu.
 Select it.
 4. Click `Build and Run` and ensure that this completes without error.
 You'll be prompted for a build save location - any location will do.
 5. Put on your headset.
 The app may already be running.
 You can find the application `siro_hitl_vr_client` in your applications list.
+6. The application won't connect to the server.
+Follow the steps below to enable the connection.

 ### Connection

 Upon launching the server, it will start listening for incoming connections.
 The client will attempt to connect to the addresses listed in `Android/data/com.meta.siro_hitl_vr_client/files/config.txt`.
 It rotates between the addresses periodically until a connection is established.

+1. Make sure that your Quest is connected to your machine via USB.
+   * A popup will show up in your Quest headset to authorize the computer.
+2. Navigate to `Android/data/com.meta.siro_hitl_vr_client/files/config.txt`
-Put your server IP addresses there (which can be found using `hostname -i`, for example).
+3. Put your server IP addresses there (which can be found using `hostname -i`, for example).
+4. Save and restart `siro_hitl_vr_client`.
+   * You may now disconnect the USB cable.

 See [troubleshooting notes](#connection-issues) if connection fails.

 ### Server Controls

+See on-screen help for information about controls.

 * Use `T` to toggle between server-controlled mouse-keyboard and client-controlled VR controls.